 Harry Kane is a professional footballer who currently plays for Premier League club Tottenham and the England national team.
-Born on 28 July 1983, the striker is known for his stunning goalscoring ability, exemplified by his scoring 30 goals in each of the last three seasons for Tottenham.
+Born on 28 July 1983, the striker is known for his stunning goalscoring ability Which helped him gain a position in premier league top goal scorers, exemplified by his scoring 30 goals in each of the last three seasons for Tottenham.

 Kane started football at the local club Ridgeway Rovers in 1991 as a six year old before joining Arsenal's youth academy in 2001.
 He had brief stints with his old club Rovers and Watford before being scouted by Tottenham in 2004, who moulded the prodigy into the striker he is today.
 Kane quickly rose through the ranks of the club and represented the side in the Under-16 and Under-18 formats.